baharev/sdopt-tearing/docs/index.rst

 :mod:`matplotlib` is recommended but not required.
 If you wish to run the exact algorithms based on integer programming, you will also need `Gurobi <http://www.gurobi.com/>`_.
-If you do not have Gurobi installed, the demo application will detect it and simply skip those steps that would require the integer programming solver.
+If you do not have Gurobi installed, the demo application will detect its absence, and simply skips those steps that would require the integer programming solver.

 --------------------------------------------------------------------------------